Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/archive/Chapter3.md

 *a corpse none shall see.*

-*The ship one will take,*

-*mast and full sails fade;*

-*but ware the torn red flax,*

-*his mind fears and lacks.*

 Ljörn was afraid.
 He had already forgotten what he was so paranoid of before meeting her, and now he had taken several steps back when she had begun her spell.
 And she is still going, her speech back to that ancient tongue.

-The Völva finished her chanting and ended her trance-like state.
+The völva finished her chanting and ended her trance-like state.
 She stared into Ljörn's eyes and asked one word.
 "Know you then, or what?"

 "Yes, yes," Ljörn blurted out.
 He shot her a nervous smile and quickly left her alone on the beach.

 Ljörn hurried back to the longhouse, eager to get away from the völva as soon as possible.
-But when he stopped at the front door of the house, he thought back on what the Völva said.
+But when he stopped at the front door of the house, he thought back on what the völva said.
 He could only remember the part where she said, "waken one will be, a corpse none shall see."
 He shivered.

 Ljörn looked at the shore again.
-The Völva snuffed her fire out and started to return to the longhouse.
+The völva snuffed her fire out and started to return to the longhouse.
 Looking to the side, Hjalvir's ship was tied to a stake in the ground by its mast.
 It sat there, lifted from the sand and placed back down by the water.

-The Völva was heading back to the longhouse.
-Quickly chucking his torch into the river, he hid in the bushes.
-He waited for the Völva to pass by and enter the house, then he began moving.
-He crept through the wild grass towards the boat.
-He stuck his head out and glanced around.
-No one was on watch.
-He looked at the boat again.

-"Maybe I can cut the rope and wait for the high tide, or..." he thought.
-Looking at the boat again, he planned on how he would escape.
-Then, his hopes fell.
-The boat's sails have been torn!